amd/aocl-crypto/examples/BUILD_Examples.md

 # Build and Run AOCL-Cryptography examples from the AOCL Crypto release package (Linux)

-Download the tar package from https://www.amd.com/en/developer/aocl/cryptography.html (under the downloads section)
+<b>Download the tar package from https://www.amd.com/en/developer/aocl/cryptography.html (under the downloads section) </b>

 <b>NOTE:</b><br>
 The AOCL-Cryptography library has a dependency on OpenSSL libcrypto library and also AOCL Utils library.